-Finally, let us consider the achieved BLER under the UMa channel model, which is shown in Fig.~\ref{fig:bler_uma_15}.
-Now, the overall gain provided by EqDeepRx is somewhat higher than with the CDL channel models.
+Next, the achieved BLER under the UMa channel model is shown in Fig.~\ref{fig:bler_uma_15}, where the overall gain provided by EqDeepRx is to some extent higher than in the CDL scenarios.
 Looking again at the BLER value of 10\%, EqDeepRx yields a gain of more than 4~dB.
-One explanation for this is the fact that EqDeepRx was also trained with UMa channel data.
+One explanation for this is the fact that EqDeepRx was also trained with the UMa channel data.
 Despite the random nature of this channel model, there are still opportunities for data-driven receivers to optimize their behaviour for the prevailing data distribution.
 Moreover, similar to CDL-C, there is practically no difference in the performance of the receivers with 1 DMRS and 2 DMRSs, indicating that in this scenario the additional redundancy provided by the reduced overhead is comparable to a more accurate channel estimate.